leev75/pfe-tsla-sentiment/README.md

 pip install -r requirements.txt
 ```

-Notebooks were developed on Kaggle (T4 GPU) with hardcoded `/kaggle/input/` and `/kaggle/working/` paths — adjust paths if running elsewhere.
+This installs the dependencies needed to run the notebooks in `notebooks/`.
+Notebooks were developed on Kaggle (T4 GPU) with hardcoded `/kaggle/input/` and `/kaggle/working/` paths — update these paths if running elsewhere, and download the relevant dataset from the **Datasets** section above into your input path first.

 **Core dependencies:** Python 3.12, PyTorch 2.10 (cu128), Transformers 5.0, scikit-learn 1.6, XGBoost 3.2, spaCy 3.8, pandas 2.3, numpy 2.0.